 |Aquathrills||(868) 290-0304||San Fernando, Southwestern part of Trinidad|

 |Underwater Works||(868) 743-7334||Chaguanas, Central Trinidad|

-Glance through the following chart to get a feel for the typical cost of dive services in this area.
+Take a moment to read this table to learn more about the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|

 To learn more about snorkeling, including tips and suggestions for both "old pros" and beginners, read this detailed Caribbean scuba diving article.

 Planning a day of diving during your Trinidad and Tobago vacation is sure to add a level of excitement to your stay.
 Whether exploring the numerous coral reef, swimming with the fish, or viewing the spectacular MV Maverick wreckage, the waters of Trinidad and Tobago offer a type of majestic beauty that can't be missed.